BrightCanopy/startup-tools/README.md

 # startup-tools
 A list of companies and products that provide products and services specifically useful to startups and bootstrappers.
+This is just a minimal start.
+Eventually this should be a long list.
+What other information should we be tracking for each?

 To suggest new additions or changes, please [open an issue](https://github.com/BrightCanopy/startup-tools/issues) or create a [pull request](https://github.com/BrightCanopy/startup-tools/compare).